-3.3 If your complaint is about a member of staff, why not talk to him or her directly?
+3.3 If your complaint is about a member of staff, why not talk to them directly?
 You may find that the matter can easily be resolved.
-Alternatively, you may prefer to talk to his or her manager.
+Alternatively, you may prefer to talk to their manager.

 Stage Two: Formal complaints